Back

 • Comply with the use of the machine according to regulations

-AHI index (Apnea Hypopnea Index) is used by insurance funds as a standard to determine the level of OSA:
+AHI index (Apnoea Hypopnea Index) is used by insurance funds as a standard to determine the level of OSA:

-Most insurances recognize CPAP therapy when the AHI is average or higher (≥15).
-In addition, replacement parts such as masks, filters, and air pipes are also listed for payment, depending on the level of use and replacement time.
+Most insurers recognise CPAP therapy when the AHI is moderate or higher (≥15).
+In addition, replacement parts such as masks, filters, and tubing are also listed for payment, depending on the level of use and replacement time.
 Insurance claims also require a valid receipt of purchase from a certified CPAP machine supplier.

 CPAP Insurance Compliance